 Alvin ISD canceled school on Friday but did not cancel all its weekend sports events; its website stated that the district is “closely monitoring” the situation and will notify parents of developments via email or text.
 Later the district announced that it would close school until at least after Labor Day weekend.
 At Galveston ISD, most schools will conclude classes by 3 p.m.
 Friday, while weekend activities are canceled and “buses and some district vehicles have been relocated at Santa Fe ISD.”

 Expected to be a Category 3 Hurricane by landfall last Friday but upgraded to a Category 4, Harvey more than doubled in wind speed in a 24 hour period.
-As the rains continued for several days after Harry was downgraded to a tropical storm, with rainfall ranging from over 20 inches in some places to over 40 inches in others, resulting floods overan Houston while also threatending Galveston, Corpus Christi and further away cites such as San Antonio and Austin.
+As the rains continued for several days after Harry was downgraded to a tropical storm, with rainfall ranging from over 20 inches in some places to over 40 inches in others, resulting floods overran Houston while also threatening Galveston, Corpus Christi and further away cities such as San Antonio and Austin.

 Apple Bus’ Oyster said that while much of the focus has been on the Gulf Coast, Harvey also affected the company’s Austin, Texas operation.
 “We have moved our buses off of our site and onto school property in anticipation for increasingly rising waters in the low-lying areas that our buses are domiciled.”

 Editor’s Note: STN Editor Ryan Gray contributed to this report.